cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_includes/home.md

 of the Alpha phase.

-The team intends to deploy a minimal viable product before the end of 2019 and continue to prototype in the Beta phase from November 2019-April 2020.
+The team intends to deploy a minimal viable product before the end of 2019 and continue to prototype in the Beta phase from November 2019 to April 2020.